 When you're drawing a model in SketchUp, moving your model (or parts of it) takes on a third dimension.
 Literally.

-This article is your guide to moving things around in your 3D model, from a simple click-and-move operation to moving precisely with 3D coordinates.
+Here's your guide to moving things around in your 3D model, from a simple click-and-move operation to moving precisely with 3D coordinates.

 Ready to move?
 Follow these steps: